Introduction: Spice Business

 --------------Blog Contact Form-------------

-Spices have become much more important acting as as source of natural colors and flavors for the food industry in the era of globalization, owing to consumer resistance to chemical additives.
+Spices have become much more important acting as a source of natural colors and flavors for the food industry in the era of globalization, owing to consumer resistance to chemical additives.

 What are spices?

-Spices are full of aroma that aids in flavor and color enhancement of any food item.
+Spices are full of aroma that aids in the flavor and color enhancement of any food item.
 They can be used as condiments or seasoning.
-Entailing vegetable as their origin, spices are enriched with anti-microbial and anti-biotic properties as well, thereby used for medicinal purpose also.
+Entailing vegetables as their origin, spices are enriched with anti-microbial and anti-biotic properties as well, thereby used for medicinal purposes.
 Spices, apart from the leaves, are the dried parts of aromatic plant species.

 Read Our Blog: How to manage FSSAI Audits

-India is known as the spice capital of the world, with an availability of wide variety of spices such as black pepper, ginger, cardamom, turmeric, garlic, chilies, tree and seed spices.
+India is known as the spice capital of the world, with an availability of a wide variety of spices such as black pepper, ginger, cardamom, turmeric, garlic, chilies, and tree and seed spices.
 India produces, consumes, and exports the bulk of spices and spicy items.
-Indian soil and its suitable climate helps in growth of spices in fruitful manner.
+Indian soil and its suitable climate help in the growth of spices in a fruitful manner.

 Medicinal uses of spices

-Spices produced in India are subject to extensive use in medicinal industry attributing to its anti-microbial properties.
-Traditional systems in India like Ayurveda and unani showcase the natural use of spices in preparation of medicines.
+Spices produced in India are subject to extensive use in the medicinal industry attributed to their anti-microbial properties.
+Traditional systems in India like Ayurveda and Unani showcase the natural use of spices in the preparation of medicines.
 Further spices can be both used internally and externally

 Spices Board is the governing organization for ensuring the key development and promotional activities of Indian spices.
 The Board has been spearheading activities to foster Indian spice excellence in order to assist the Indian Spices Industry in achieving its goal of being the world's premier supplier of fresh and value-added spices and herbs.
 Eleven spice development agencies (SDA) have been put into place to encourage spice production and marketing.